jonathank1906/AOOP-Exam/README.md

 # Thread Safety
 - Code that can have race conditions is usually called "not thread-safe".
 Goal is to avoid potential race conditions.
+> Two options to make your code thread safe:
+>1.
+Lock yourself (fields or collections).
+>2.
+If working with a collection (list, dictinoary), use the thread safe version, which are concurrent collections.

 ## Race Conditions
 - Race conditions occur when you have multiple threads that access some shared data at the same time.
 If at least once thread changes something about the data, you can have a race condition.